Stuck for something to do? How about enjoying some of the best TV Norway has to offer? In most cases, you don't even need to understand Norwegian!

 As we wrote when the show was announced back in 2018, it holds the honour of being the first “Netflix original” made in the Norwegian language.
 The brains behind the show are Adam Price's SAM Productions, the creators of the Danish worldwide TV phenomenon Borgen.

-The first Norwegian language production from HBO Europe is attracting critical acclaim from far and wide.
+Beforeigners is the first Norwegian language production from HBO Europe and is attracting critical acclaim from far and wide.
 “Time travel and murder combine in HBO’s riveting Beforeigners series.
 It's a thoughtful, moving, often ribald and funny tale of worlds colliding,” says Ars Technica.

 The show's concept centres around “time migrants”, people from the Stone Age, Viking Age and the 19th century who appear in modern-day Oslo.
 Yet it quickly morphs into a murder mystery.
 Two cops team up, one of which is the first officer with a time travel background.

 “You get to listen to ancient forms of Norwegian language, observe interesting customs from the past, as well as Sami language and traditions, which are rarely (never?) on screen internationally,” she says.

 While most of the shows on the list so far have just a handful of episodes, Occupied is for you if you want to truly binge.
 First aired in 2015 on Norway's TV2, Occupied is now three seasons old so there's plenty to get stuck into.
 Best of all, you don't need access to TV2!
 The series is available on Netflix in many international markets.
 But is it any good?

 It's a political thriller with climate change at its centre.
 Set in the near-future, Norway's Green party sweeps to power following a catastrophic hurricane.
 They stop production of oil and gas in a bid to prevent any more climate-change disasters, but this causes Russia to stage an occupation.
 The curious twist?
 Russia has full support from the European Union.